spragl/Cgi_reply/README.md

 CGI is simple and quick to code for, even though it is not so performant or fashionable.
 It nevertheless is handy when making quick and dirty web services that are not going to see a lot of load.
 HTTP Routing is handled by the file system.
 Adding or removing functionality is easy and orthogonal, like playing with Lego bricks.

 The reply methods in SPRAGL::Cgi\_reply will exit when they have been called.
-The exit is based on "die".
-So it is catchable, END blocks will execute, et cetera.
+The exit is based on "die", so it is catchable.

 # FUNCTIONS AND VARIABLES